KillTheMule/nvim-rs/README.md

 The **API** is unstable, see the [Roadmap](https://github.com/KillTheMule/nvim-rs/issues/1) for things being planned.

-The **Documentation** is in a state of disarray and should not be used.
-The examples are the one exception.

 Supported **Operating Systems** should include Linux, Windows, Mac OS, \*BSD as supported by neovim and rust.
 Right now, CI is not set up, so it might be the case that only Linux really works.

 ## Contributing